 □ The tenant is responsible for the provision of adequate and appropriate Public Liability insurance in respect of their personal liabilities associated with operating the allotment garden.
-Appropriate insurance schemes are available.

-□ The JPC will not accept any liability in respect of any claim whatsoever arising from personal injury to the Tenant or any third party and the Tenant agrees to indemnify the Council in respect of any such claim made against it.

-□ The JPC will not accept any liability to the tenant in respect of any damage to the allotment or theft of any item or structure placed on the allotment.

-$\hfill\square$ Suitable footwear and clothes should be worn for working the allotment.
+Appropriate insurance schemes are available. □ The JPC will not accept any liability in respect of any claim whatsoever arising from personal injury to the Tenant or any third party and the Tenant agrees to indemnify the Council in respect of any such claim made against it. ☐ The JPC will not accept any liability to the tenant in respect of any damage to the allotment or theft of any item or structure placed on the allotment. $\hfill \square$ Suitable footwear and clothes should be worn for working the allotment.
 29. Determination of the Tenancy.

-Determination on death

-□ This Tenancy shall determine on the death of the tenant.

-□ The Tenant's surviving family may continue with the tenancy, with the written consent of the Council and on the signing of a new allotment agreement.

-Determination of termination of the Council's interest

-□ This Tenancy shall determine on the day on which the lease of the Council determines.

-Determination by notice.

-□ This Tenancy may be determined by either party giving to the other 12 months previous notice in writing on or before the 6th day of April or on or after 29th day of September in any year.
-(This date must not be between 6 April and 29 September - Allotment Act 1992 s1.
+Determination on death □This Tenancy shall determine on the death of the tenant. □The Tenant's surviving family may continue with the tenancy, with the written consent of the Council and on the signing of a new allotment agreement.
+Determination of termination of the Council's interest Determination of termination of the Council's interest ☐ This Tenancy shall determine on the day on which the lease of the Council determines. □ This Tenancy shall determine on the day on which the lease of must not be between 6 April and 29 September - Allotment Act 1992 s1.
 (1)(e).